Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: The pro-fppf topology for proalgebraic proschemes

 \section{The pro-fppf topology for proalgebraic proschemes}

-In this appendix, we briefly explain how Theorem \ref{thm: Ext of proalgebraic groups as sheaves}, originally proved in \cite[\S 3]{Suz13} for affine proalgebraic groups $A$, can be extended for arbitrary proalgebraic groups.
+In this appendix, we briefly explain how \eqref{thm: Ext of proalgebraic groups as sheaves}, originally proved in \cite[\S 3]{Suz13} for affine proalgebraic groups $A$, can be extended for arbitrary proalgebraic groups.
 For abelian varieties, the same proof as \cite{Suz13} works.
-Although the general case including infinite products of abelian varieties is not needed in the main body of this paper, we treat it in this appendix for completeness.
+Although the general case including infinite products of abelian varieties is not needed in the main body of this paper, we treat the general case in this appendix for completeness.
 The problem is that infinite products of abelian varieties are not schemes, but proschemes.
 Let $k^{\pro\alge}$ be the procategory of the category of quasi-algebraic $k$-schemes (i.e., perfections of $k$-schemes of finite type).
 We call an object of $k^{\pro\alge}$ a proalgebraic $k$-proscheme.
-Examples are infinite products of proper varieties.
-A curious example is (the perfection of) a Zariski-Riemann space, which gives another motivation for generalities on proalgebraic proschemes.
+Examples are infinite products of perfections of proper varieties.
 Proalgebraic groups are group objects in $k^{\pro\alge}$.
 In \cite[\S 3.1]{Suz13}, we introduced the pro-fppf topology on the category of perfect affine $k$-schemes.
-Below we extend it to the category $k^{\pro\alge}$ of proalgebraic $k$-proschemes.
-With this, most part of \cite[\S 3]{Suz13} goes without large modifications.
+Below we extend it to the category $k^{\pro\alge}$ of proalgebraic $k$-proschemes in the paragraph after \eqref{prop: composite of flat of finite presentation}.
+We also show in \eqref{prop: topos equivalence for proalgebraic proschemes and perfect affine schemes} that the pro-fppf site of proalgebraic $k$-proschemes has an equivalent topos to the pro-fppf site of perfect affine $k$-schemes.
+Then most part of \cite[\S 3]{Suz13} goes without large modifications.